About Mercy Multiplied

-Our outreach programs are based on the same biblically based, life-transforming principles used by Mercy homes for over 30 years in helping troubled young women find lasting freedom and live an empowered Christian life.
+Mercy Multiplied’s outreach activities are designed to educate leaders, equip individuals, and empower churches.
+Our programs and resources are based on the same biblically based, life-transforming principles used by Mercy homes for over 35 years in helping troubled young women find lasting freedom and live an empowered Christian life.

-- Guidelines is one-day training for people who have a vision to start a Christian residential program similar to but different from Mercy.
+Guidelines is a two-day training for people who have a vision to start a Christian residential program similar to but different from Mercy.
 Learn more

 Mercy Multiplied operated under the name Mercy Ministries until October 2015, when we changed our name to better reflect our expanded outreach initiatives and commitment to “multiplying” Mercy outside of our residential homes.
 Click here to learn more.

 What makes Mercy different?

 We don’t teach methods of coping with life-controlling issues, we teach God’s unconditional love, forgiveness and life-transforming power.
 Our program gives young women the tools they need to break free!
 We apply Christian principles and teachings with proven methods and a counseling staff.
 Our approach to healing allows young women to permanently stop destructive cycles and prepares them to take hope out into their communities.

 2. Our program is completely FREE OF CHARGE

 We want our residents to know that we genuinely care.
 They can trust us because we are not making money off of their problems.
 We raise all the financial support for our programs through private funding.

 3. We have seen thousands of lives transformed